-Punctuation marks structure and organise written language, but also indicate pauses and intonation when reading aloud.
+Punctuation marks structure and organises written language, but also indicates pauses and intonation when reading aloud.
 The origin of punctuation lies in classical rhetoric, the art of oratory.
 When a speech was prepared in ancient Rome and Greece, marks were used to indicate where and for how long a speaker should pause.

 These pauses were named after the sections they divided: the shortest pause was a comma (literally “that which is cut off”), the longest section was called a period (“a portion that has a beginning and an end”) and midway between the two was a colon (“a limb/ strophe”).